 - 1. Save your file as W3-D2-BrochureRevised. - 2.
 If necessary, select the rectangle shape at the top of the page by clicking anywhere on it. - 3.
 Tap Caps Lock, type ERGONOMIC OFFICE SOLUTIONS, tap Enter, and type PRESENTS.
 Tap Caps Lock once more to turn it off. - 4.
-Click the border of the shape, taking care not to drag.
-Selecting a shape by clicking the border selects everything inside of the shape, so even though the text might not appear highlighted, the text is indeed selected. - 5.
-Choose Home $\rightarrow$ Font $\rightarrow$ Font menu button $\rightarrow$ $\rightarrow$ Tahoma. - 6.
+Click the border of the shape, taking care not to drag. - 5.
+Choose Home \rightarrow Font \rightarrow Font menu button \rightarrow \rightarrow Tahoma. - 6.
 Keep the shape selected and apply Bold 22 pt font. - 7.
 If your shape is not big enough for the larger text, drag a sizing handle to enlarge it. - 8.
-Make sure the object is selected so the contextual Format tab is available and then choose Drawing Tools→Format→Shape Styles. - 9.
+Make sure the object is selected so the contextual Format tab is available and then choose Drawing Tools \rightarrow Format \rightarrow Shape Styles. - 9.
 Click the More button on the Shape Styles gallery to open the gallery.